COVID-19: Using Parks Responsibly

 While using the parks, you must follow social distancing guidelines including remaining at least 2 metres away from others at all times.
 Please respect others whilst using the parks.

-Playgrounds and Outdoor Gyms
+Sports Courts and Outdoor Gyms

-All playgrounds and outdoor gyms in parks are now open.
+All playgrounds in parks remain open.

 - Please do not use if you feel ill or are self-isolating